cloudflare/cloudflare-docs/content/pages/platform/direct-upload.md

 {{<Aside type= "note">}}

-If you are in a git workspace, Wrangler will automatically pull the branch information for you.
+If you are in a Git workspace, Wrangler will automatically pull the branch information for you.
 Otherwise, you will be prompted to choose your branch (which will then determine if the deployment is production or preview).

 {{</Aside>}}